-With the proliferation of DIY survey tools, it’s easier than ever to create and send surveys to your users.
-Writing good surveys that produce valuable data is a bit trickier, though.
+With the proliferation of DIY product insights tools, it’s easier than ever to create and send surveys to your users.
+Writing good study questions that produce valuable data is a bit trickier, though.

-When it comes to writing survey questions, some people just don’t know where to start.
-Others make the mistake of believing surveys are simple to write, only to end up with data they can’t use, or worse: data they can use, but which they don’t realize is incomplete or misleading due to errors in survey design.
-The good news is that writing an effective survey is very doable if you follow a few simple best practices.
-This article covers three basic rules for writing effective surveys.
+When it comes to writing study questions, some people just don’t know where to start.
+Others make the mistake of believing survey or study questions are simple to write, only to end up with data they can’t use, or worse: data they can use, but which they don’t realize is incomplete or misleading due to errors in question design.
+The good news is that writing an effective survey or study question is very doable if you follow a few simple best practices.
+This article covers three basic rules for writing effective study questions.
 Let’s dive in!

 Seems easy, right?
 But it can be more challenging than it sounds.
 Here’s how to make sure you’ve got it down: